It’s difficult to know where to start in writing about Florence (Firenze) and Fiesole.

 But on one of my first trips someone told me having a Campari in the Piazza della Repubblica was a rite of passage and I remember sitting at one of the restaurants that border the Piazza doing just that.

-So this past September I suggested stopping there on our way ‘home’ (our apartment on Piazza Santo Spirito).
+So September 2016 I suggested stopping there on our way ‘home’ (our apartment on Piazza Santo Spirito) from Fiesole.
 It was unusually hot and we had been walking from Piazza San Marco and were frazzled and sweaty.
 I think dawdling over Campari spritzes and snacks for more than an hour was the high point of the day for my niece.

 And speaking of Piazza Santo Spirito, I’ve read that it is one of the more ‘authentic’ piazzas, meaning less touristy I presume, and it’s definitely worth a visit.
 Having an apartment there wasn’t the greatest experience, however, because of the constant noise until very late.
 But on weekends there’s an interesting mercato with everything from food to clothes.